clnsmth/soso/docs/source/user/quickstart.rst

 Quickstart
 ==========

 Welcome to the Quickstart guide!
-Whether you're a beginner or experienced developer, this guide helps you install our package, set up dependencies, and explore core functionalities.
+Whether you're a beginner or experienced developer, this guide helps you install the package, set up dependencies, and explore core functionalities.

 Installation
 ------------